cryptoe44/bitconnectcoin/README.md

 Maximum 28 million BitConnect coin will ever exist to the community.

-bitconnect coin adopt a variable PoS rate that will be given periodically payout as per following list,
+bitconnect coin adopt a variable PoS (Proof of Stake) rate that will be given periodically payout as per following list,
 - 1st 6 months -> 60% (10% per month)
 - 2nd 6 months -> 50% (8% per month)
 - Block Reward Halving @ Block 280,000